smartrics/iotics4j/README.md

 ## Release notes

+* 1.3:
-* 1.3: fix Publisher API and minor tweaks
+  * fix Publisher API and minor tweaks
+  * setting the PayloadValue#dataType type to XsdDatatype
+* 1.2:
-* 1.2: fix Searcher API.
+  * fix Searcher API.
 Correctly use the search timeout
+* 1.1:
-* 1.1: fix on hostAllowList values
+  * fix on hostAllowList values
+* 1.0:
-* 1.0: initial release
+  * initial release